tempoCollaboration/OQuPy/docs/pages/tutorials/n_time_correlations.rst

-To visualise the results, we Fourier transform all four correlation functions contained in ``Rs``, padding with zeroes to increase the resolution in the frequency domain.
-We add an extra zero to the :math:`\tau_4` axis to obtain a square matrix:
+To visualise the results, we Fourier transform all four correlation functions contained in ``Rs``, padding with zeroes to increase the resolution in the frequency domain:

 .. code:: ipython3